Science Fiction Research Association

 In her acceptance speech as she received the National Book Foundation’s medal for Distinguished Contributions to American Letters, Ursula K. Le Guin reminded us of the importance of the speculative imagination: such visions can help us recognize that social and political structures of our present are only one option among many rather than inevitable formations.
 In this spirit, we invite papers that explore science fiction’s pasts from innovative perspectives and that focus on its power to envision alternative futures that are more than just the intensification of urgent problems of the present, such as environmental crisis, climate change, and growing economic inequality.

 Topics can include, but are not limited to:

 Please send proposals of 250 words to email@example.com by March 31, 2017.
 Proposals should include your name and affiliation, and be accompanied by a brief bibliography.
 Proposals can be made for pre-constituted panels and these must include email addresses for all proposed speakers.
 The CFP can be downloaded here.

 Notification of acceptance will be sent by early April.

 Continuing a new SFRA initiative, our program on June 28 will be specifically addressed to graduate students and will include sessions on career professionalization.

 All attendees at any SFRA-related event are expected to adhere to the SFRA Code of Conduct, which can be found here.

-Information about registration, conference location, travel, and accommodation can be found here.
+Information about the conference program, registration, conference location, travel, and accommodation can be found here.